Robert Wagner: Leading man

 Also popular was a Western, Broken Lance (1954), where Wagner supported Spencer Tracy for director Edward Dmytryk, appearing as Tracy's son.
 Fox gave Wagner the lead in an expensive spectacular, Prince Valiant (1954).
 While popular, critical reception was poor and Wagner later joked his wig in the movie made him look like Jane Wyman.
 He was teamed with Jeffrey Hunter in a Western, White Feather (1955).

 Wagner was borrowed by Paramount for The Mountain (1956), directed by Dmytryk, where Wagner was cast as Spencer Tracy's brother, having played his son just two years earlier in the same director's Broken Lance.
 He received more critical acclaim for the lead in A Kiss Before Dying (1956), from the novel by Ira Levin; it was made for Crown Productions, a company of Darryl F. Zanuck's brother in law (the leads were all under contract to Fox) and released through United Artists.

 Back at Fox Wagner was in Between Heaven and Hell (1956), a war movie, and The True Story of Jesse James (1957), playing the leading role for director Nicholas Ray (Jeffrey Hunter was Frank).
 Both movies were box office disappointments and it seemed Wagner was unable to make the transition to top-level star.
 This appeared confirmed when he was the lead in Stopover Tokyo (1957).
-In 1959, Wagner disparaged the film:
+In 1959, Wagner said:

 When I started at Fox in 1950 they were making sixty-five pictures a year.
 Now they're lucky if they make thirty.
 There was a chance to get some training in B pictures.
 Then TV struck.
 Everything went big and they started sticking me into Cinemascope spectacles.
 One day, smiling Joe Juvenile with no talent was doing a role intended for John Wayne.
 That was in a dog called Stopover Tokyo.
 I've really had to work to keep up.

 Wagner supported Robert Mitchum in a Korean War movie, The Hunters (1958), and appeared with a number of Fox contractees in a World War II drama, In Love and War (1958).

 After a cameo in Mardi Gras (1958), Wagner supported Bing Crosby and Debbie Reynolds in Say One for Me (1959).

-Trying to kick-start his career, Wagner appeared with his then-wife Natalie Wood (they married in 1957) in All the Fine Young Cannibals (1960), made for MGM.
+Trying to kick-start his career, Wagner appeared with his then-wife Natalie Wood in All the Fine Young Cannibals (1960), made for MGM.

 In January 1961, Wagner and Wood formed their own company, Rona Productions, named after the first two letters of both their first names.
 Rona signed a three-picture deal with Columbia pictures for Wagner's services, which was to start with Sail a Crooked Ship (1961) and The Interns.
 He also had a deal to make one more film at Fox, which was to be Solo, the story of a jazz drummer directed by Dick Powell, or The Comancheros with Gary Cooper.